AugustNagro/augustnagro.github.io/_posts/2022-03-15-list-vs-vector.md

 <img src="http://august.nagro.us/images/list-vector-bench/view-traversals.png" class="img-responsive"><br>
 </p>

-Views are lazy, which makes debugging & effect tracking harder.
+Views are lazy, which makes debugging & resource safety harder.
 So don't use them unless you measure.

 ## Conclusions

-If you are using List like a functional Stack, or utilizing its structural sharing, keep using it.
+If you are using List like a functional Stack, keep using it.

-Otherwise, Vector is just as fast and more flexable.
+Otherwise, Vector is just as fast and more flexible.

 ## JMH Benchmark